artakhak/JsonQL/JsonQL/README.md

     "AdditionalTestData",
     this.LoadExampleJsonFile("AdditionalTestData.json"));

+var companiesJsonTextData = new JsonTextData("Companies",
+    this.LoadExampleJsonFile("Companies.json"), countriesJsonTextData);

+// Set the value of jsonCompiler to an instance of JsonQL.Compilation.IJsonCompiler here.
+// The value of JsonQL.Compilation.IJsonCompiler is normally created by Dependency Injection container
+// and it is normally configured as a singleton.
+JsonQL.Compilation.IJsonCompiler jsonCompiler = null!;

 var countriesJsonTextData = new JsonTextData(
     "Countries",
     this.LoadExampleJsonFile("Countries.json"), additionalTestData);

-var companiesJsonTextData = new JsonTextData("Companies",
-    this.LoadExampleJsonFile("Companies.json"), countriesJsonTextData);

-// Create an instance of JsonQL.Compilation.JsonCompiler here.
-//This is normally done once on application start.
-JsonQL.Compilation.IJsonCompiler jsonCompiler = null!;

 var result = jsonCompiler.Compile(new JsonTextData("Overview",
     this.LoadExampleJsonFile("Overview.json"), companiesJsonTextData));